cjol/polyglot-monorepo/README.md

 This can also be done from the VS Code extension (after refreshing the project tree).

 Note that re-running these tasks once does not return a cached result.
 That's because the first invocation creates a new poetry.lock file, which then busts the cache for the second invocation.
 The third+ invocations returns a cached result as expected.

+# Running python app

+I couldn't see a builtin way of actually running our application, so I've added a main file and an executor called `dev` inside the project.json for the pythonapp.
+It's just running a shell command so nothing fancy.

+I can now run the app with `nx run pythonapp:dev`
+(or again through the UI).
+I expect I could run dependent projects by specifying dependencies in the `nx.json` file, but I haven't tried that yet(partly because we have no dependencies yet).
+This could be useful for e.g. watch-mode compilation of libraries.